microsoft/onnxruntime/docs/ABI_Dev_Notes.md

 ## Global Variables
 Global variables may get constructed or destructed inside "DllMain".
 There are significant limits on what you can safely do in a DLL entry point.
 See ['DLL General Best Practices'](https://docs.microsoft.com/en-us/windows/desktop/dlls/dynamic-link-library-best-practices).
-For example, you can't put a ONNX Runtime InferenceSession into a global variable.
+For example, you can't put a ONNX Runtime InferenceSession into a global variable because it has a thread pool inside.

 ## Thread Local variables
-Thread Local variables must be function local, that on Windows they will be initialized as the first time of use.
-Otherwise, it may not work.
+Onnxruntime must support explicit linking, where the operating system loads the DLL on demand at runtime, instead of process startup time.
+This is required by our language bindings like C#/Java.

-Also, you must destroy these thread Local variables before onnxruntime.dll is unloaded, if the variable has a non-trivial destructor.
-That means, only onnxruntime internal threads can access these variables.
-It is, the thread must be created by onnxruntime and destroyed by onnxruntime.
+However, there are some special restrictions on this, If a thread local variable need non-trivial construction, for the threads already exist before onnxruntime.dll is loaded, the variable won't get initialized correctly.
+So it's better to only access such variables from onnxruntime internal threads, or make these variables function local (Like the magic statics).

 ## No undefined symbols
 On Windows, you can't build a DLL with undefined symbols.
 Every symbol must be get resolved at link time.
 On Linux, you can.